mbierman/Firewalla-NextDNS-CLI-install/README.md

 * Tap on the Top right edit button.
 * Tap on each LAN or VLAN segment you want to use pi-hole on.
 * Scroll down and change the primary DNS to `172.16.0.2`.
 Leave the secondary DNS empty.
-* Save and you should be able to see DNS requests coming up in the management console.
-Another test is to block something obvious like facebook.com in pihole and try to reach it.

 # Testing
+1. After completing the steps above, you should be able to see DNS requests coming up in the pi-hole management console.
+2. Try to block something obvious in pi-hole like facebook.com and try to reach it you should be blocked.

-Note, if all is working well, if you go to [browserleaks.com/dns](https://browserleaks.com/dns) you should see the upstream DNS servers you set in pi-hole if you are using unencrypted DNS.
+3. If you go to [browserleaks.com/dns](https://browserleaks.com/dns) you should see the upstream DNS servers you set in pi-hole if you are using unencrypted DNS.

 **Standard disclaimer:** I can not be responsible for any issues that may result.
 Nothing in the script should in any way, affect firewalla as a router or comprimise security.
 Happy to answer questions though if I can. :)